The Return (Nonpoint album)

-The Return is the eighth studio album by American rock band Nonpoint.
+The Return is the ninth studio album by American nu metal band Nonpoint.
 It was released on September 30, 2014 in the United States via Razor & Tie and worldwide via Metal Blade Records.
 "Breaking Skin", the first single from the album, was released on August 12, 2014.

 The album entered the Billboard 200 charts at No. 38, making it their highest charting album to date with approximately 8,125 copies sold during its first week of release.
 It has sold 27,000 copies in the United States as of June 2016.